Laravel 11 for Beginners: A Step-by-Step Guide to Learn the Concepts

 2. View (presentation) - The View is the user interface layer, responsible for displaying the application's data to the user.

-3. Controller (requests and updates) - The Controller is the intermediary that handles user input, processes requests, and coordinates between the Model and the View.
+3. Controller (logic) - The Controller is the intermediary that handles user input, processes requests, and coordinates between the Model and the View.

 • Laravel Collections: They offer an elegant, object-oriented approach to array manipulation, with a suite of methods that streamline tasks like mapping, filtering, and sorting for more readable code.
 You will love these!